-Marie-Claire, (or ‘Maz’), joins us for our brand new course: ‘The Mauritian Street Food Veggie’.
-Being of Mauritian roots, her love of this tropical island’s cuisine comes from her family background, and from when she worked in a restaurant in Mauritius in her late teenage years.
+Marie-Claire, (or ‘Maz’), teaches a range of world food courses, from Mauritian Street Food, to Thai and Viet delights.
+Her Mauritian roots and love of this tropical flavours were enhanced when she worked in a restaurant in Mauritius in her late teenage years.
 She tells us that Mauritian food is often made up of “simple discovery”, usually two to five ingredients, which have the wow factor when combined.
 It also takes influences from Creole, Indian, Chinese and African food.

-Although not vegetarian herself, Maz has worked in the catering industry for over 30 years and the vast majority of her teaching has been vegetarian.
-She has also worked with big organisations, including the LGBT Foundation and Manchester University, and she has catered for the England women’s cricket team too.
+Having worked in the catering industry for over 30 years, the vast majority of her teaching has been vegetarian, and she now also teaches a day on our Professional Chefs’ Diploma.
+She has worked with big organisations, including the LGBT Foundation and Manchester University, and she has catered for the England women’s cricket team too.